The Prisoner in other media: Marvel Comics

-The premise of the television series fascinated comic book artist Jack Kirby, who created a four-issue homage in 1969 in Fantastic Four #84-87, in which the superhero team finds itself in Doctor Doom's Latveria, a city like the Village in many respects.
+The premise of the television series fascinated comic book artist Jack Kirby, who created a four-issue homage in 1969 in Fantastic Four #84–87, in which the superhero team finds itself in Doctor Doom's Latveria, a city like the Village in many respects.
 In the "Bullpen Bulletins" page in Marvel Comics cover-dated July 1976, Marvel announced a comic book based on The Prisoner, to be written by Steve Englehart and drawn by a then-unchosen artist and scheduled to be "starting this summer".
 The artist assigned to the project would be Gil Kane.
-When Jack Kirby returned to Marvel in the mid-70s after a run at DC Comics, the property was transferred to him.
+When Jack Kirby returned to Marvel in the mid-'70s after a run at DC Comics, the property was transferred to him.
 A test issue was put together but never completed (all 17 pages were scripted and pencilled by Kirby, but only parts were lettered and inked, by Mike Royer).
 Original artwork from this comic still exists and occasionally turns up for auction.
 Some of it has been published in the comic book fanzine The Jack Kirby Collector.
 The surviving artwork suggests that the first issue, at least, would have been an adaptation of "Arrival."

 Titan Comics

-In 2018 Titan Comics officially published, for the first time ever, the unpublished comic pages of The Prisoner drawn by Gil Kane and Jack Kirby in a special hardback Original Art Edition.
-The book, which presented the pages as actual size, also included an article written by Steve Englehart who wrote the Gil Kane comic, a foreword written by Mike Royer and included scans of the original ITC Press Pack as a bonus.
+In 2018 Titan Comics officially published, for the first time, the unpublished comic pages of The Prisoner drawn by Gil Kane and Jack Kirby in a special hardback Original Art Edition.
+The book, which presented the pages as actual size, also included an article written by Steve Englehart, who wrote the Gil Kane comic, a foreword written by Mike Royer, and scans of the original ITC Press Pack.
 Mike Allred provided a fully coloured version of a Jack Kirby spread.
 Rick Parker also provided a letterered version of the Gil Kane comics based on Englehart's original script.

 2018 also saw the launch of an all-new four-book mini-series Prisoner comic book also from Titan Comics.
 Called The Uncertainty Machine, the comic written by Peter Milligan from an original plot by David Leach (who was also the editor) was drawn by Colin Lorimer and coloured by Joana Lafuente.
-The new comic set within the world of The Prisoner introduced a Number Six in the guise of British secret agent Breen, who is given a mission to infiltrate The Village in order to rescue a fellow spy who had been taken prisoner by the mysterious and ultra secret establishment.
+The new comic set within the world of The Prisoner introduced a Number Six in the guise of British secret agent Breen, who is given a mission to infiltrate The Village in order to rescue a fellow spy who had been taken prisoner by the mysterious and ultra-secret establishment.
 The comic was critically well received.
-The original No. 6 does not appear in the story, though Patrick McGoohan's image was featured on variant covers throughout the run.
+The original Number Six does not appear in the story, though Patrick McGoohan's image was featured on variant covers throughout the run.